 This was repeated two more times so that each participant could get each ingredient (with seven days in between to “wash out”).
 The supplementation order was randomized and double-blinded for each subject.

 With these metrics in hand, the researchers came across some interesting findings:

-- Both the NitrosigineⓇ and citrulline malate groups experienced increased NO production, and thus improved vascularity, despite significantly different doses.
+Both the NitrosigineⓇ and citrulline malate groups had increased NO production, and thus improved vascularity, despite significantly different doses.

 - Both groups displayed a significant time effect, which suggests that the body maintains elevated vasodilation for prolonged periods of time following acute dosage.